Mobile Menu - OpenMobile Menu - Closed

 Location:

-John D. Dingell Room, 2123 of the Rayburn House Office Building
+John D. Dingell Room, 2123 Rayburn House Office Building

-The Subcommittees on Energy, Climate, and Grid Security and Environment, Manufacturing, and Critical Materials of the Committee on Energy and Commerce held a joint legislative hearing on Tuesday, February 7, 2023, at 10 a.m.
-This hearing took place in the John D. Dingell Room, 2123 of the Rayburn House Office Building.
+The Subcommittees on Energy, Climate, and Grid Security and Environment, Manufacturing, and Critical Materials of the Committee on Energy and Commerce held a joint hearing on Tuesday, February 7, 2023, at 10 a.m. in the John D. Dingell Hearing Room, 2123 Rayburn House Office Building.
 The hearing is entitled, "Unleashing American Energy, Lowering Energy Costs, and Strengthening Supply Chains."

 Key Documents